SauliusPetr/Print-Earth/README.md

 # Print-Earth
-Code that draws given coordinates
+Code that visualizes given data

 # How to use
 in Main.java add the file path of earth.xyz and once you run its quite self explanatory